mpihlstrom/femton/README.md

 | - | - | - |
 | ![split](https://user-images.githubusercontent.com/2462565/180255443-846e5f72-0f0b-46ad-b97f-765df25eaf74.gif) | ![refract2](https://user-images.githubusercontent.com/2462565/179385114-5fa6f233-335b-4615-a419-97b572f94db5.gif) | ![remove_all](https://user-images.githubusercontent.com/2462565/183014499-30d09f35-31a1-41f2-bc40-33a87090eaab.gif) |

 Removal of a vertex generally prompts a more intricate re-triangulation than insertion of a vertex.
-As it happens, vertex removal is also a solution to the problem that vertices can become precisely superposed when moving vertices.
+As it happens, vertex removal is also a solution to the problem that vertices can become precisely superposed when they are moved.
 The apparatus of removing a vertex can therefore be delegated to moving the vertex so that it superposes a neighboring vertex.
 A typical application is the removal of visually redundant vertices, for instance a vertex inside a polygon shape.

 ### Alternative triangulations